i123iu/BlazorLiveView/README.md

 });
 ```

-Include the `LiveViewDashboard` component to a Razor page:
+Include the `LiveViewDashboard` component in a Razor page:

 ```razor
 @page "/liveview-dashboard"